hippylib/hippylib2muq/README.md

 allowing users to implement the state-of-the-art Bayesian inversion algorithms in a seamless way.

-To get started, we recommend to follow the interactive tutorials in `tutorial` folder.
+To get started, we recommend to follow the interactive tutorial in `tutorial` folder, which provides step-by-step implementations by solving an example problem.
+A static version of the tutorial is also available [here](https://hippylib.github.io/hippylib2muq/tutorial.html).

 ## Installation